flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 can redefine existing functions or redefine existing functions, you can create, redefine, and remove key bindings.

-Incidentally, you can run any Emacs function by name with `M-x {function-name}`, e.g. `M-x save-buffer`.
-"M" stands for "meta", a key which modern keyboards don't possess but which is usually mapped to "Alt" or "Option".
+You can also run functions by name, without a specific keybinding, using `M-x {function-name}`, e.g. `M-x save-buffer`.
+"M" stands for "meta", a key which modern keyboards don't possess but which is usually mapped to "Alt" or "Option". `M-x` runs the `smex` command, which prompts you for the name of another command to be run.

 Now that we understand key bindings and functions, we can understand what modes are and how they work.